giampaolo/psutil/docs/index.rst

-  Return the addresses associated to each NIC (network interface card) installed on the system as a dictionary whose keys are the NIC names and value is a list of namedtuples for each address assigned to the NIC.
+  Return the addresses associated to each NIC (network interface card) installed on the system as a dictionary whose keys are the NIC names and value is a list of named tuples for each address assigned to the NIC.
-  Each namedtuple includes 5 fields:
+  Each named tuple includes 5 fields:

   - **family**: the address family, either
     `AF_INET <http://docs.python.org//library/socket.html#socket.AF_INET>`__,